algorithms-21-devs/Interview_problems/README.md

 * ### Git Hub Basics
 #### Basic Instructions
 **1. Create/Log In to your GitHub and go to the desired GitHub group open source account**
+* In our case, the desired GitHub group is https://github.com/algorithms-21/Interview_problems.git

 **2. Fork**
 * Click on the "Fork" button on https://github.com/algorithms-21/Interview_problems.git